wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 * **Collect telemetry on which virtual machines (and their configuration)** are installed on each host in your environments (maybe something stands out)
 * **Regularly inspect VMs that are created** and configured on your machine
 * **VM Size** - Typically VMs disks are GB in size and an adversary possibly attempts to create VMs with a rather unusual small footprint, maybe less then 500MB or smaller even.
 This is something to look out for.
-* **Auto Start Detection** - On Windows VirtualBox does not have an auto-start feature AFAIK.
-This means that looking for startup scripts or registered services that run VBoxManage vmstart might point to interesting VM use scenarios.
+* **Auto Start Detection** - Looking for startup scripts or registered services that run VBoxManage vmstart might point to interesting VM use scenarios.
+Usage of `VBoxAutostartSvc` service, `VBOXAUTOSTART_CONFIG` environment variable
 **Other VM products (Hyper-V, VMWare) do auto-start on Windows** - so be aware of that.
 * **Suppressing notifications** - Looking for command line arguments that suppress notifications, similar to `setextradata global GUI/SuppressMessages "all"` might highlight places where someone actively prevents user notifications.
 This could be suspicious.